NathanBaulch/EnphaseOpenAPI/csharp-netcore/enlighten/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);
             var userId = 4d6a51330a;  // string |
             var systemId = 66;  // int |
-            var startDate = Fri Jul 01 10:00:00 AEST 2011;  // DateTime | Start date for reporting period.
+            var startDate = Fri Jul 01 10:00:00 AEST 2011;  // DateTimeOffset | Start date for reporting period.
 The reporting period ends on the previous day of the next month; for example, a `start_date` of 2011-07-20 returns data through 2011-06-19.
 When the start date is the first of a calendar month, the end end date is the last day of that month.

             try
             {